idahoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Does One End Up in an Idaho Traffic court?

-In Idaho one ends up in traffic court when one is cited for a traffic violation by a law enforcement officer and the offense cited for is a misdemeanor.
-Misdemeanors require the defendant to make a court appearance to respond to the charge.
-One could also end up in an Idaho traffic court if cited for a civil infraction and the defendant chooses to reject the charges and contest the ticket.
+In Idaho, one ends up in traffic court when one is cited for a traffic violation by a law enforcement officer, and the offense cited for is a misdemeanor.
+Misdemeanors require the defendant to appear to respond to the charge.
+One could also end up in an Idaho traffic court if cited for a civil infraction, and the defendant chooses to reject the charges and contest the ticket.

 Idaho Traffic Court Records